 - How rent will be paid and an agreed-upon schedule of payment.

 States usually differ on key leasing and rental agreement issues.
 For example, some states may grant landlords a right of entry to the premises without first giving a tenant notice, while others may require landlords give forty-eight (48) hours notice before entering.

-To best protect your legal and financial rights, make sure you acquaint yourself with your state’s specific leasing requirements.
+To best protect your legal and financial rights, make sure you acquaint yourself with Alabama’s specific leasing requirements.
 Doing so could save you from entering into a potentially one-sided lease, and save you from hassle or future litigation.